pablorangel82/ship-detector-classifier/readme.md

 ### Key Parameters

+- **`id`**: The identification of video streaming.
+The generated tracks will have their IDs based on this string.
 - **`address`**: The RTSP address or the local file path containing the video to be used by the model.
 - **`latitude` and `longitude`**: The geographic coordinates of the stationary camera.
 - **`standard_bearing`**: The default bearing of the camera installation, based on the polar coordinate system.
 This value is used to adjust vessel bearing estimations.